-In our Tucson heat, pest management falls into the category of necessary things we spend minimal time thinking about.
+In our desert heat, Tucson pest control falls into the category of necessary things we spend minimal time thinking about.
 We would prefer that pests stay in their world of the outdoors and leave us to our world of the indoors, but in most areas this wont happen without some type of pest control.

 This happens for the most part, but every year some insects will find their way indoors to haunt us and possibly sting our feet!

 Dealing with most pests takes just a quick call to an exterminator (though getting routine sprays is better than emergency services).
 For the scorpions in Tucson though, proactively getting ahead of the scorpions before the summer birthing months can mean avoiding these creepy pests altogether.